What is Blended Learning?

 Both companies proved that making the switch to a blended learning method means a more customizable experience, but more importantly, a better way for instructors to assess the effectiveness of the module.

-How to Start with Blended Learning?
+How to Get Started with Blended Learning

 Take a step back and consider what your training is providing, and what you want the learner to learn.
 You probably know this already, having developed instructor-led sessions.
 Using your experience and the help of the instructors, ask yourself: Where are the problems?